garoller/git-tutorial/README.md

 The process for opening a PR from a branch is very similar to the process described for forking, with a few changes.

-Go to your reposititory on Github.
+Go to your reposititory on GitHub.
 Click the **New pull request** button.

 Set the following branches:
 base: **master**, compare: **your-branch**.